boscacci/robertboscacci.com/content/blog/2025/2025-10-03_olympics-backpacking.md

 Twenty feet away, maybe less.
 We freeze mid-sentence.
 The bear keeps foraging, completely unfazed—a neighbor tending its wild garden.
 Olympic's black bears are small and intent on their berries, paying us no mind.
 Still, my heart pounds.

 Some hikers carry bear bells—their jingling echoes through the forest.
 I should get some.
 I bought bear spray before this trip but left it behind; Olympic has "not recorded a single bear attack in the history of the park" [per their FAQs](https://www.nps.gov/olym/planyourvisit/backpacking-faq.htm#:~:text=we%20have%20not%20recorded%20a%20single%20bear%20attack%20in%20the%20history%20of%20the%20park).
-The canister felt unnecessary, and honestly, these little black bears seem utterly uninterested in hikers.
+I'll probably return it.

 ## Looking Back & Forward